Judith Collins sends 'tip off' about Labour MP to Ardern

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Collins was speaking about former National MP Andrew Falloon, who quit Parliament on Tuesday after it was alleged he sent inappropriate messages to a young woman
+Collins was speaking bout former National MP Andrew Falloon, who quit Parliament on Tuesday after it was alleged he sent inappropriate messages to a young woman

 Asked by MediaWorks if she had "received anything about Labour ministers or Labour MPs", Collins replied: "I have actually".